JonCooperWorks/wgrpcd/README.md

 By default, it listens on port ```15002```.
 It can be connected to with any language, but this RPC server is intended to be used by [wireguardhttps](https://github.com/joncooperworks/wireguardhttps).
 The protobuf service, requests and responses can be found in [pbdefinitions.proto](https://github.com/JonCooperWorks/wgrpcd/blob/master/pbdefinitions.proto).

+This package exports an API client that handles gRPC connections and handles input validation.
+It can be found in ```github.com/joncooperworks/wireguardrpc/client.go```.
+Clients of wgrpcd should use this instead of writing their own client implementations.
+If you spot an improvement, please submit a pull request.